-One of the Company's remaining Level 3 investments in equity, valued at \$1,200, has been valued using unadjusted third party transactions.
-The other remaining Level 3 investment in a first lien loan, valued at \$184,999, was an investment in a portfolio company that ceased operations in the 2nd quarter of 2022.
+Level 3 investment, valued at \$173,399, was an investment in a portfolio company that ceased operations in the 2nd quarter of 2022.
 This value consisted of an estimate of remaining cash available to distribute to priority lienholders.
-As a result, there were no unobservable inputs that have been internally developed by the Company in determining the fair values of these investments as of December 31, 2022.
+As a result, there were no unobservable inputs that have been internally developed by the Company in determining the fair values of these investments as of December 31, 2023.

-As of September 30, 2023 and December 31, 2022, the Company used a market approach to value certain equity investments as the Company felt this approach better reflected the fair value of these investments.
+As of March 31, 2024 and December 31, 2023, the Company used a market approach to value certain equity investments as the Company felt this approach better reflected the fair value of these investments.
 By considering multiple valuation approaches (and consequently, multiple valuation techniques), the valuation approaches and techniques are not likely to change from one period of measurement to the next; however, the weighting of each in determining the final fair value of a Level 3 investment may change based on recent events or transactions.
 Refer to "Note 2-Significant Accounting Policies" for more detail.